ppy/osu-wiki/news/2024/2024-07-28-the-perennial-concludes.md

     }
 </style>

 The Perennial stepped it up this year with six original songs: one for each round of the tournament, plus a second original in grand finals.
 Each of them had their own original artwork, and the majority had video introductions.
-Of course, the tournament’s final boss, the grand finals tiebreaker, had all that and a full storyboard.
-Check out all six songs, as with a variety of genres and styles, there’s sure to be something for everyone.
+Of course, the tournament's final boss, the grand finals tiebreaker, had all that and a full storyboard.
+Check out all six songs, as with a variety of genres and styles, there's sure to be something for everyone.
 If you are interested in the video intros and the maps for all these originals, those can be found on our [YouTube](https://youtube.com/c/ThePerennialYT).

 ### Group Stage